Comment on page

 Note: The address that submits a claim will be linked to the claim throughout the claim's lifecycle.
 This is noteworthy because a protocol can update their "agent" address, but any claim that is started will have to finish with the old address.
 Basically, this means a protocol team shouldn't start a claim with an address that they might lose access to before the claim is resolved (a matter of weeks at most).

-When the dust has settled from an exploit and the claim has been resolved, the initial coverage amount (i.e. $2M) may be partially or entirely exhausted.
+When the dust has settled from an exploit and the claim has been resolved, the initial coverage agreement will become void.

 Note: Coverage amounts through Sherlock do not automatically regenerate after a payout.

-In order to refill or "top up" the coverage amount, a new agreement must be entered into with Sherlock.
-This allows Sherlock to re-assess the risk of any protocol after they've suffered a large exploit.
+In order to reactivate the coverage agreement, a new agreement must be entered into with Sherlock.
+This allows Sherlock to re-assess the risk of any protocol after they've suffered a large exploit and update the premium accordingly.